aarong/feedme-server-core/DEV.md

   Once this event has been emitted, the transport must emit no further `message` or `disconnect` events referencing `clientId`.

-  If the disconnect resulted from an explicit call to `transport.disconnect()` or `transport.stop()` then the transport must not pass an error object the listeners.
+  If the disconnect resulted from an explicit call to `transport.disconnect()`, then the transport must not pass an error object the listeners.
 The transport must not pass `null`, `undefined`, `false`, or any other value in place of the error object.

+  If the disconnect resulted from an explicit call to `transport.stop()` then the transport, then an error of the form
+  `new Error("STOPPING: Descriptive error message.")` must be must be passed to the listeners.

-  If the event resulted from a connection failure internal to the transport, including an intentional client-side disconnect, then an error of the form `new Error("DISCONNECTED: Descriptive error message.")` must be must be passed to the listeners.
+  If the event resulted from a connection failure internal to the transport or an intentional client-side disconnect, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.

-  The the server is stopping, a `disconnect` event must be emitted referencing each connected client before the `stopping` event is emitted.
+  If the server is stopping, a `disconnect` event must be emitted for each previously-connected client before the `stopping` event is emitted.